BlakeJenn/BettaHealth.py/README.md

 a list of the other common betta illnesses and information on them as well as products to help them.

-To srat the program, start the Amazon_list_REP.py file first to activate the microservice, then the main.py file.
+To start the program, start the Amazon_list_REP.py file first to activate the microservice, then the main.py file.